What is the Community Work-Study Program?

 - Responding to students’ phone and email questions

-- Help facilitate class discussions on service issues
+- Facilitating class discussions on service issues

-- Assist in event planning for the SL Program
+- Event-planning for the SL Program

-- Help establish and document service-learning procedures
+- Establishing and documenting service-learning procedures

 - Service Learning Student Leaders – SL2:

 As an SL2 you will help various non-profit organizations in the Treasure Valley make an even greater impact on their community by assisting with coordinating their service-learners and volunteers.
+Duties may include:

 - Organizing, leading, and inspiring a group of volunteers before, during, and after the project